-Introduce the student/operator the next level of training that seeks to establish a “Sequential system” or “Sequential approach” to multi-faceted tasks required for the safe operation of a vehicle or Pump apparatus.
+Introduce the student/operator to the next level of training that seeks to establish a “Sequential system” or “Sequential approach” to multi-faceted tasks required for the safe operation of a vehicle or Pump apparatus.
 The theory is based on the sequencing of correct responses to lower the time and challenge of split-second decision making and judgment so the student response becomes more “conditioned” and less confrontational.
 Repeated practice within the simulator will result in smoother operation and reduced number of cognitive reactions.

 Emergency Response and Pursuit Training

-The student can be challenged at a level that is most like the actual “real world” vehicle operations with increased liability, greater risks, and potentially stressful situations.
+The student can be challenged at a level that is most like the actual “real world” vehicle operations and medical response with increased liability, greater risks, and potentially stressful situations.
 Training opportunities include medical response, tactical vehicle operations, safe vehicle operations, teamwork, community considerations, strategic vehicle placement, communication responsibilities, policy and procedures, case law, state law, and federal law, as well as proper decision making and judgment in high-speed, rapidly evolving and developing situations.

-The overarching theme introduced at this level of vehicle operation is “A Controlled Response to a Crisis Situation” and the theory of “Managing” a situation rather than attempting to “Control” it.
+The overarching theme introduced at this level of training is “A Controlled Response to a Crisis Situation” and the theory of “Managing” a situation rather than attempting to “Control” it.